Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Model

 \section{Model}

-Our theory is formulated for a single pair of excitatory and inhibitory neuronal populations.
-Suppose that each of the excitatory and inhibitory populations (denoted by index $k=E, I$, respectively) consists of $N$ neurons.
-The $i$-th neuron of population $k$ is described by a single, real-valued dynamical variable $h_i^{(k)}$, which obeys the following dynamical equation:
+Our theory is formulated for a single pair of excitatory and inhibitory neuronal populations (denoted by index $k=E, I$, respectively), each of which consists of $N$ neurons [Fig.\ref{model_schema}(a)].
+The $i$-th neuron of population $k$ is described by a single, real-valued dynamical variable $h_i^{(k)}$ that obeys the following dynamical equation:

-In these equations, the function $\phi $ is a hyperbolic tangent function that models the sigmoidal relation between the input and output of a single neuron.
+In these equations, the function $\phi $ is the hyperbolic tangent function, which describes the sigmoidal response of the neurons.
 The quantities $h_i^{(k)}$ and $\phi (h_i^{(k)})$ represent the internal state and firing rate of the neuron.
-The variables $J_{k\ell }^{ij}$ and $I_{k,i}(t)$ denote the synaptic strengths of, and external input to, the neuron.
-The synaptic strengths are independently and identically distributed ({\it i.i.d.}) quenched random variables for which the mean and variance are parameterized by $g_{k\ell }/\sqrt{N}$ and $\sigma _0^2/N$, respectively, depending on the populations to which the presynaptic and postsynaptic neurons belong.
-In Eq.(\ref{basic_equation_nonzerosum}), the random synaptic weights are represented using ${\it i.i.d.}$ quenched random variables $\mathcal{J} _{k\ell }^{ij}$ with zero mean and unit variance.
-Throughout this article, we focus on the following case:
+The variables $J_{k\ell }^{ij}$ and $I_{i}^{(k)}(t)$ denote the strengths of the recurrent synapses on, and the external input to, the neuron.
+The synaptic strengths are independently and identically distributed ({\it i.i.d.}) quenched random variables, and their means and standard deviations are parameterized as $g_{k\ell }/\sqrt{N}$ and $\sigma _0/\sqrt{N}$, respectively.
+Note that the means, but not the standard deviations, depend on the populations to which the presynaptic and postsynaptic neurons belong [Fig.\ref{model_schema}(a)].
+To describe this randomness, we have used the ${\it i.i.d.}$ quenched random variables $\mathcal{J} _{k\ell }^{ij}$ with zero mean and unit variance in Eq.(\ref{basic_equation_nonzerosum}).
+Unless otherwise stated, we consider the following case throughout this study:

-while we briefly mention the results for other parameterizations in Sec.\ref{section_ferromagnetic}.
-With $g_0>0$, the assumption in Eq.(\ref{pedagogical_g}) yields a model that does not violate Dale's law, a principle that prohibits neurons from feeding both positive and negative synaptic inputs (see Appendix \ref{appendix:D}), as pointed out in recent studies \cite{PhysRevX.5.041030, Stern2016}.
+Equation (\ref{pedagogical_g}) tunes the model to the critical point at which neuronal fluctuations evoke large responses in the population dynamics.
+With suitable distributions for $\mathcal{J} _{k\ell }^{ij}$ [see Appendix \ref{appendix:D}], the model constrained by Eq.(\ref{pedagogical_g}) describes a densely connected network of excitatory and inhibitory neurons obeying the Dale's law.
+In the case with $g_0=0$ and $I_{i}^{(k)}(t)\equiv 0$, this model is equivalent to the classical model investigated by a previous study \cite{PhysRevLett.61.259}.
+For the case with $I_i^{(k)}(t)\neq 0$, we apply external inputs of the same strength, $\widetilde{I} (t)$, to only $\sqrt{N}$ neurons in the excitatory population [Fig.\ref{model_schema}(b)] as